Mahmut Aslani earned his Ph.D. in Nuclear Technology from Ege University, on the thorium

 Clara earned her Bachelor of Science degrees in Chemistry and Biology with a minor

 in mathematics from the University of Washington - Bothell in 2020.
-Her undergraduate
+She realized her

 Jacob Yingling, Ph.D.
 Student